archanaserver/archanaserver/README.md

 - 🔭 I’m currently working on JavaScript and Competitive Programming.
 - 🌱 I’m currently learning Cloud Computing and Backend Development.
+- 🎲 I love algorithms and paradox stuffs.
+- 🗒 I write blogs, you can read it from (here)[https://medium.com/@archanaserver].
-- 🦋 I’m looking to collaborate on javascript projects.
+- 🦋 I’m looking to collaborate on Javascript projects.
 - 📫 How to reach me: [@archanaserver](https://twitter.com/archanaserver)
 - 😄 Pronouns: she/her